calKU0/AIImageClassifier/README.md

 # AI Image Classifier

-> 🎓 **Academic Project** — developed as part of Programming intelligent systems at University of Economics in Carcow.
+> 🎓 **Academic Project** — developed as part of Programming intelligent systems at University of Economics in Cracow.

 This is a web application for classifying images and finding similar images using the power of machine learning models.
 The application allows users to upload an image, classify it using a pre-trained model, and display similar images fetched from Google Custom Search API.